Answer Me: "Answer Me"

 Sigman originally wrote his English lyrics as a religious-themed song, "Answer Me", in which the first line reads 'Answer me, Lord above', as a question posed to God about why the singer has lost his lover.
-This lyric was recorded by Frankie Laine in Hollywood on June 22, 1953.
+This lyric was recorded by Frankie Laine in Hollywood on 22 June 1953.
 Laine's version did not chart when released in his native America, where it was titled "Answer Me, Lord Above".

-British light operatic tenor David Whitfield recorded the song on September 23 the same year.
+British light operatic tenor David Whitfield recorded the song on 23 September the same year.
 Despite competition from other recordings of "Answer Me", only the two versions by Whitfield and Laine appeared on the UK Singles Chart.
 Both were released in the UK in October 1953.

-Whitfield's recording of "Answer Me" first entered the UK chart on October 10, whilst Laine's (released in the UK simply as "Answer Me") appeared two weeks later.
+Whitfield's recording of "Answer Me" first entered the UK chart on 10 October, whilst Laine's (released in the UK simply as "Answer Me") appeared two weeks later.
 The song was banned by the BBC after complaints, owing to the religious nature of the lyrics.
 Bunny Lewis, Whitfield's manager and producer, asked songwriter Carl Sigman to amend his lyric.
 Rather than asking the question to God about why the singer had lost his love, the lyric was instead addressed directly to the lost lover.
 In the new lyric, "Answer me, Lord above..." was changed to "Answer me, oh my love...", with other appropriate changes.
-This revised version was recorded by Whitfield on October 27.
-On November 6, his version of "Answer Me" reached No. 1 in the UK in its fourth week on chart.
+This revised version was recorded by Whitfield on 27 October.
+On 6 November, his version of "Answer Me" reached No. 1 in the UK in its fourth week on chart.

 On 13 November 1953, for the first time in UK Singles Chart history, one version of a song was knocked off the top spot by another version of the same song, when Frankie Laine's "Answer Me" made No. 1 in its third week on chart, deposing Whitfield's version after a week.
-Four weeks later, on December 11, whilst Laine was still at No. 1, Whitfield returned to No. 1 with "Answer Me" for a second and final week, with both records sharing the No. 1 position; this was the first time in British chart history that two versions of the same song were jointly listed at No. 1.
+Four weeks later, on 11 December, whilst Laine was still at No. 1, Whitfield returned to No. 1 with "Answer Me" for a second and final week, with both records sharing the No. 1 position; this was the only time in British chart history that two versions of the same song were jointly listed at No. 1.
 In total, Laine's "Answer Me" spent eight weeks at the top of the UK charts.